junxit/us-congress-bills-111/bill.md

     >       - **(ii)** a need for supervision or protection based on symptoms or residuals of neurological or other impairment or injury; or
     >       - **(iii)** such other matters as the Secretary shall establish in consultation with the Secretary of Defense as appropriate.
     >   - **(2)** The date described in this paragraph—
-    >     - **(A)** during the period beginning on the date of the enactment of the Family Caregiver Program Act of 2009 and ending two years after the date of the enactment of that Act, is September 11, 2001; and
+    >     - **(A)** during the period beginning on the date of the enactment of the Caregiver and Veterans Health Services Act of 2009 and ending two years after the date of the enactment of that Act, is September 11, 2001; and
-    >     - **(B)** beginning on the first day after the date that is two years after the date of the enactment of the Family Caregiver Program Act of 2009, is the earliest date the Secretary determines is appropriate to include the largest number of veterans possible under this section without reducing the quality of care provided to such veterans.
+    >     - **(B)** beginning on the first day after the date that is two years after the date of the enactment of the Caregiver and Veterans Health Services Act of 2009, is the earliest date the Secretary determines is appropriate to include the largest number of veterans possible under this section without reducing the quality of care provided to such veterans.
     > - **(c)** *Evaluation of eligible veterans and family caregivers*
     >   - **(1)** The Secretary shall evaluate each eligible veteran who makes a joint application under subsection (a)(1)—
     >     - **(A)** to identify the personal care services required by such veteran; and